sinanshamsudheen/TrustLab/BruteforceAnomaly/README.md

 # Enable service to start automatically at boot
 sudo systemctl enable bruteforce-anomaly
 ```

+Note: When using systemd directly, you'll need to set up the cron job for bruteforce detection separately.

 ### Option 2: Using the Main Entry Point